 These are some supplies that I recommend when you are getting started with Bible Journaling.
 You do not need to go out and purchase a bunch of things!
 Look in your home and see what you already have on hand.
 Then, choose a few things you really need or want to purchase and build up your stash of supplies slowly.
-If you are purchasing your supplies online and use our links here, Just A Simple Home will receive a small commission, which will go to creating more quality content for you.

 BEGINNER SUPPLIES YOU LIKELY HAVE ON HAND

 PAPER OR NOTEBOOK– This is completely your preference.
 You can journal in your Bible or use a journal that you already have.
 If you don’t have a journal, any notebook will do.